 Gracia always has the best grassroots-type boutiques and it’s always inspirational for me!
 It’s a motley mix of local designers and quaint cafes.
 Oslo has artisan crafts and jewellery from dozens of artists.
-Olokuti is an earthy store (one of my favorites!)
+Olokuti sells earth-friendly home goods, toys, accessories, and clothing.

-The Handmade fair like Festivalet is right before Christmas.
+Handmade fairs like Festivalet happens right before Christmas.
 There’s also the Handmade Festival, Handmade Market, Two Market.
 The markets at food festivals are also great!
 For example, All Those food market has a small indoor section at the Teatre Nacional de Catalunya with some local, handmade items.

 Prats Joiers has several locations around Barcelona and specializes in silver, gold, and diamonds.